 Do you own a leasehold apartment or flat in Brighton?
 Are you fed up with the cost of maintenance or with having to deal with a particular difficult freeholder.
 If so, there is every chance that you could be entitled to buy the freehold of the block using a legal process called “collective” or “leasehold enfranchisement”.
+And there is a similar right to buy the freehold of a leasehold house.

 What’s more, once the collective enfranchisement process is completed, leaseholders have the right to grant themselves 999 year leases for what is known a “peppercorn rent” i.e. nil rent.